aickin/functional-react/README.md

 When an event handler is passed to `handler` in the `render` method, it guarantees that the event handler will always be called with the following arguments:

 #### eventHandler({props, state}, setState)
-The first argument is the current props/state, the second argument is the setState function that can change this component's state if necessary.
+The first argument is the current props & state, the second argument is the setState function that can change this component's state if necessary.

 ## Is this a good idea?